 The courses run quarterly.
 More details about the project and how to book yourself onto a course can be found on our Street Learning page.

 We have developed good working links with Job Centre Plus to enable people to access their services if they are unemployed or about to be made redundant.
 To find out more about their services which are vast, visit the jobseekers website .

-> - People Matter another local charity help people back into employment.
-They provide a free drop in session from the Council Offices in Vicarage Lane, Hailsham every Monday between 9.30am and 4pm where they can help you with CV writing, careers guidance and application forms/letters to employers.
+- People Matter are a local charity that help people back into employment.
+They can help you with CV writing, careers guidance and application forms/letters to employers.

-> If you are experiencing financial difficulties do not be tempted to borrow from a loan shark as these are illegal money lenders, also be wary of Payday loans as the interest rates are usually very high.
+If you are experiencing financial difficulties do not be tempted to borrow from a loan shark as these are illegal money lenders, also be wary of Payday loans as the interest rates are usually very high.
 In these situations seek advice.

 Are you paying too much for your Gas and/or Electricity?
 If you are on a low income you may be paying too more for your utility bills.
 Most providers now offer reduced price tariffs (called social tariffs) to people on certain benefits.
 To find out more call or visit your provider’s website.

 Wealden Citizen’s Advice Bureau provide free confidential and impartial advice on a range of issues including debt.
 For more information on the range of advice and services that they can provide see Wealden (Hailsham) Citizens Advice .